What are some common injuries related to farm equipment and machinery?

 - Well-designed engineering controls can be highly effective in protecting workers and are not typically dependent on worker actions to provide protection.
 The initial cost of engineering controls can be higher than the cost of administrative controls or personal protective equipment (PPE), but in the long term, operating costs are frequently lower, and in some instances, can provide a cost savings in other areas of the process.

 - One example of an engineering control for agricultural machines is the Rollover Protective Structure (ROPS) for tractors.
-In 1976, the Occupational Safety and Health Administration (OSHA) issued a requiring ROPS for agricultural tractors.
+In 1976, the Occupational Safety and Health Administration (OSHA) issued a standard requiring ROPS for agricultural tractors.
 The standard also includes requirements for providing instructions to employees who operate these tractors.

 - Administrative Controls and Personal Protective Equipment (PPE):